Determinant/salticidae/README.rst

 --------

 - Simplicity.
-The library is self-contained, small in code base, and only relies on libevent and libcrypo (OpenSSL, for SHA256 purpose).
+The library is self-contained, small in code base, and only relies on libuv and libcrypo (OpenSSL, for SHA256 purpose).

 - Clarity.
 With moderate use of C++ template and new features, the vast majority of the code is self-documenting.